Batman Forever: Casting

-Production went on fast track with Rene Russo cast as Chase Meridian, but Keaton decided not to reprise Batman because he did not like the direction the series was headed in, and rejected the script.
+Production went on a fast track with Rene Russo cast as Chase Meridian, but Keaton decided not to reprise Batman because he did not like the direction the series was headed in, and rejected the script.
 Keaton's departure was announced in July 1994.
 Keaton also wanted to pursue "more interesting roles", turning down $15 million.
-A decision was made to go with a younger actor for Bruce Wayne, and an offer was made to Ethan Hawke, who turned it down, but eventually regretted the decision; he would eventually voice the character in the preschool animated series Batwheels in 2022.
-Schumacher had seen Val Kilmer in Tombstone (1993), but was also interested in William Baldwin, Ralph Fiennes (who would later voice Alfred Pennyworth in The Lego Batman Movie in 2017), and Daniel Day-Lewis.
+A decision was made to go with a younger actor for Bruce Wayne, and an offer was made to Ethan Hawke, who turned it down, but eventually regretted the decision.
+Hawke however would ultimately voice the character in the Batwheels animated series.
+Schumacher had seen Val Kilmer in Tombstone (1993), but was also interested in William Baldwin (who like Hawke would later voice the character in Justice League: Crisis on Two Earths in 2010), Alec Baldwin, Ralph Fiennes (who would later voice Alfred Pennyworth in The Lego Batman Movie in 2017), and Daniel Day-Lewis.
 While Burton pushed for Johnny Depp to get the role, Kurt Russell was also considered.
+Tom Hanks turned down the offer in favor of Apollo 13.
+Keanu Reeves and Dean Cain was in the mix, but Cain was dismissed because he was already known for playing Superman in TV Series Lois & Clark: The New Adventures of Superman.
 Kilmer, who as a child visited the studios where the 1960s series was recorded, and shortly before had visited a bat cave in Africa, was contacted by his agent for the role.
 Kilmer signed on by July 1994 without reading the script or knowing who the director was.

 With Kilmer's casting, Warner Bros. dropped Russo, considering her too old to be paired with Kilmer.
-Jeanne Tripplehorn and Linda Hamilton were considered for the role, which was eventually recast with Nicole Kidman.
+Jeanne Tripplehorn, Robin Wright, Sandra Bullock, Cindy Crawford and Linda Hamilton were considered for the role, which was eventually recast with Nicole Kidman.
 Kidman later revealed she took the role because she "wanted to kiss Batman."
 Billy Dee Williams took the role of Harvey Dent in the 1989 film on the possibility of portraying Two-Face in a sequel, but Schumacher instead cast Tommy Lee Jones in the role.
-Al Pacino, Clint Eastwood, Martin Sheen and Robert De Niro were also considered, after working with him on The Client.
+Al Pacino, Clint Eastwood, Martin Sheen and Robert De Niro were also considered.
+Mel Gibson turned down the role in favor of Braveheart (1995).
 Jones was reluctant to accept the role, but did so at his son's insistence.